jqpe/junat.live/app/README.md

 Because some features use native APIs through IPC, the app will not work on web browser.

-There are also some changes in imports due to the way Vite plugin ecosystem works, e.g. SVGs need to be imported with `?react` to convey a loader and some import paths need to use `/index` where Webpack would resolve it without the explicit suffix.
+There are also some changes in imports due to the way Vite plugin ecosystem works, e.g. SVGs need to be imported with `?react` to convey a loader.

 ## Developing

 Install the Rust toolchain, version 1.75 (stable) or later is required.
-Easiest way to get it is to use [rustup](https://rustup.rs/) : `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`
+Easiest way to get it is to use [rustup](https://rustup.rs/): `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 Then ensure you have dependencies installed with `pnpm i && cargo install`

 Prequisities for iOS and Android can be found on [Tauri documentation](https://v2.tauri.app/start/prerequisites/#configure-for-mobile-targets).
 For debugging see https://v2.tauri.app/develop/#opening-the-web-inspector-1.

+## iOS

+Tips for working with iOS.
+Requires a Mac and prerequisites mentioned above.

+### Permissions

+1. `xcrun simctl list devices | grep Booted` returns a list of booted devices and their ids, e.g. Iphone 15 (DDD560EA-B3B7-4A36-B208-ED3A77A7B209) (Booted)
+2. To reset permissions for Junat.live run `xcrun simctl privacy <id> reset all live.junat.app`, where `<id>` is the long string surrounded by parentheses you got by running the prior command.